Savjee/savjee.be/src/site/posts/2021/2021-07-06-filtering-spam-on-youtube-with-tensorflow-and-ai.md

 <!--more-->

 <small><em>Don't want to read this post?
 Watch the video:</small></em>
-{% include "youtube-embed.html", videoId:"zSEYC3CCA1I" %}
+{% render "youtube-embed.html", videoId:"zSEYC3CCA1I" %}

 ## The plan
 The idea is simple: use the YouTube Data API to fetch the latest comments and run them through a text classifier trained to recognize spam.
 Then, if it's confident enough that a comment is spam, use another YouTube API to flag and delete it!